shadps4-emu/shadPS4/src/core/file_sys/quasifs/README.md

 -->

 ### Quick rundown
-quasifs_inode_quasi_* - standalones/prototypes for more complex objects, i.e. turning regular directory into PFS directory or Partition into patchable partition
+quasifs_inode_* - standalones/prototypes for more complex objects, i.e. turning regular directory into PFS directory or Partition into patchable partition
 quasifs_inode_* - complex types, inode based

 quasi_* - not interacting with FS directly